 - Managing stress levels

 How does my diet play a role?
-What changes do I need to make?
+What is an Autoimmune Diet?

 Whether you are at risk of developing an autoimmune disease or you are already a patient, diet plays a crucial role in the prevention, management or progression of the various autoimmune diseases.
 Other controllable factors contributing to autoimmune diseases can easily be avoided.
 However, food is something that we need and we deal with every day.
 Eating the wrong food can be detrimental and can flare up existing autoimmune conditions.
 The repercussions of a wrong diet can last for up to 6 months, long after you have ingested the culprit.